jnaanam/UD853/docs/1-Create-Project-Sunshine.md

  * Can a ListView have items with different display views? (i.e., first item looks different from others, or odd items differ in appearance from even ones)
  * What is the application "Context"?
 How do you access it?
  * What is "R.java"?
 Who generates it and how is it generated?
+ * What is the "android:supportsRtl" property in Android Manifest?
+(A: it set to true, it declares that your app supports right-to-left layouts; else only left-to-right layout supported by default)
+ * What are mipmap?
+When do we use mipmap- folders (vs. drawable- folders)?